 The data showed low category to product conversions on mobile devices and a huge potential to drive visitors to the bottom of the conversion funnel.

 We deployed on-site polls on category pages to discover what stops customers from visiting product pages.
-The collected insights showed us that they have a hard time to choose a product that will be a good option for them.
+The collected insights showed us that they have a hard time choosing a product that will be a good option for them.

 We discovered visitors often visit more than around 3 pages on each category to see more products and then return back to the first or second page.